-The above example is just one of an infinite number of possible orthogonal sets.
+The above Cartesian and Walsh examples are just two of an infinite number of possible orthogonal sets.

-You can calculate the inner products between any two Walsh vectors, and you will find out that they are all zero.
-Note that with the first set of vectors, $\{u_i\}$, you can tell which vector it is just by looking for where the 1 is.
-For the second set, $\{v_i\}$, you can't tell by looking at just one component.
+▶ 13.
+Calculate the inner products between any two Walsh vectors.
+Which pairs are zero?

+Note that with the first set of vectors, the cartesian set, $\{u_i\}$, you can tell which vector it is just by looking for where the 1 is.
+For the second set, Walsh set, $\{v_i\}$, you can't tell by looking at just one component.
 For example, the first component of all of the Walsh functions has a 1.
 You have to look at the pattern to tell which Walsh function you are looking at.
+Let's look at this distinction from the point of view of the "neural code".